jhazelwo/docker-jumper/README.md

 use sudosh!
 It's not as solid as you might think.
 * Group-based / multi-user containers.
 Almost defeats the purpose but an easy fork candidate.
-* jumper/jumper.cfg, centralized config for image, tag and container naming.
-Not convinced by this yet, it would obfuscate script function a bit and would only be needed during initial setup or when tag changes are needed, but ideally tags shouldn't change that often, if at all.
-The best case in favor of it right now is that there is currently some variable duplication in the scripts which I totally hate.
 * Explain flavors more betterer.